Wednesday, January 3: Chilly today while keeping an eye on rain/snow this weekend

 We’ll get a break from wet weather Sunday with some sunshine likely as well.
 The next storm in the pipeline will arrive Monday.
 Temperatures on Monday will be well above freezing so this one should start with rain.

-Recently, the trend has been placing Missouri on the northern side of the system for Tuesday meaning we may be cold enough to see some snow.
-Keep in mind the track of the storm is variable and could shift farther south meaning less or even no snow.
+Recent model trends place Missouri on the northern side of the storm track Tuesday, a track that would bring snow to much of the state.
+Some of this snow could be significant with the threat of heavier snow focused across Central and Northern Missouri.
+Wraparound snow should make it south into Southern Missouri and parts of Northern Arkansas.
+Keep in mind the track of the storm is variable and could shift meaning less or even no snow.
 Check back for updates on-air, online, or on our mobile app.

 Download the KOLR 10 Weather App